ericlingit/battery-notitfy/Design-Document.md

 ## Overview

 This app reminds you to charge the battery when it runs down to 40%.
-The app will notifie you to stop charging when the battery has reached 60%.
+The app will notify you to stop charging when the battery has reached 60%.

 Note: this app is a practice project.
 It might not work correctly (or run at all).
 This design document itself is also a practice piece.